 The Company's financial instruments consist of cash and cash equivalents, other receivables, and accounts payable and accrued liabilities.
-The Company designated its cash and cash equivalents and other receivables as loans and receivables, which are measured at amortized cost.
+The Company designated its cash and cash equivalents as held-for-trading which are measured at fair value.
+Other receivables are designated as loans and receivables, which are measured at fair value.
 Accounts payable and accrued liabilities are designated as other financial liabilities, which are measured at amortized cost.